Frequently Asked Questions

 How do you ensure the safety of the students while they are attending the program?

-The safety of your son or daughter is our top priority while they are attending the program.
-Camp counselors supervise all extracurricular activities, monitor meals, and reside on the same dorm floor as the students.
-The dorm where your child will be living is divided by gender and students are restricted from visiting rooms of the opposite gender.
+The health and safety of your child is our top priority while they are attending the program.
+Camp counselors supervise all extracurricular activities, monitor meals and reside on the same dorm floor as the students.
 While on campus, students are required to abide by a curfew and follow the rules and regulations established by the program and Cleveland State University.
 We will provide emergency contact information to students when they arrive.

 Where do residential students live during the program?